 As an aside, if you are contemplating extensive design projects requiring true color and serious graphics-processing grunt, I’d highly recommend investing in a computer system and color smart monitor which is fit for the purpose.
-If you’re near Sacramento, check out https://callnerds.com/computer-repair-sacramento/.
+If you’re near Northern California, check out Nerds On Call's Sacramento computer repair shop.
 Nerds On Call can provide solid advice on how to upgrade your computer to accommodate heavy design work.

 But back to PHOTOCOPA.
 The reason this app works so well is that it neatly side-steps these design problems by focusing on what really matters—generating a pleasing palette of complementary and contrasting colors you can use as a starting point.
 Once I have that winning color combination, calibrating my chosen shades against paint swatches is a breeze.

 I start by taking a picture of a color I want to begin with.
 It may be on an existing piece of furniture, but just as easily it could be a color I stumble across while I’m out and about.

 Most recently it was an unusual leaf I found on the sidewalk.
 But I digress.

 You can then have PHOTOCOPA use this shade as a starting point, generating a beautiful assortment of color combinations which all work in different ways for different reasons.